nref/blog/content/tech-risk-is-business-risk.md

 tags = ['risk']
 +++

 *Tech risk is a business concern.
-Instead of vaguely bemoaning "tech debt" and hoping to do "do things right", explain its potential costs with words the business understands.*
+Instead of vaguely bemoaning "tech debt" and hoping to "do things right", explain its potential costs with words the business understands.*

 ![Diagram Mapping Tech Risks to Business Metrics](../tech_risk_mapping.png "Tech Risks mapped onto Business Metrics")
 <div class="text-center">